enamel care

 First, Let’s Talk About Particle Size

-nanoXIM Care Powder has a particle size of approximately 1.1 microns (1100 nm).
+Our hydroxyapatite has a particle size of approximately 1.1 microns (1100 nm).
 This is important.

-It’s submicron, not “true nano” (which refers to particles under 100 nm).
+• It’s submicron, not “true nano” (which refers to particles under 100 nm).

-It's small enough to penetrate dentinal tubules—helping to re-mineralize and soothe sensitivity.
+• It's small enough to penetrate dentinal tubules—helping to re-mineralize and soothe sensitivity.

-But it's too large to enter the bloodstream or cross the blood–brain barrier—which is a key safety feature.
+• But it's too large to enter the bloodstream or cross the blood–brain barrier—which is a key safety feature.

 Put simply: It’s the sweet spot.

-Shape Matters: Spherical vs. Rod/Needle-Shaped Crystals
+Shape Matters: Spherical vs. Needle-Shaped Nano Crystals

 In the most recent 2025 review by the Scientific Committee on Consumer Safety (SCCS)—a respected EU regulatory body—the shape of hydroxyapatite particles came under close scrutiny.